s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 	return conf
 ~~~~

-Similar to the slave backend, we again initialize the backend via
+Similar to the slave code, we again initialize the Cloud Haskell backend via
-`initializeBackend :: String -> String -> RemoteTable`, but also
+`initializeBackend :: String -> String -> RemoteTable`, but then also
 create a new local node that is used to start computations outside of the
 initialization logic.
-With this node we then create a default initial config
+With this node we can create a default initial config
-via `defaultInitConf :: LocalNode -> Conf` which we can then pass into the
+via `defaultInitConf :: LocalNode -> Conf` which is then passed into the
 discovery function with `startMaster backend (master conf backend)`.
 We have to fork this `IO` action away with `forkIO`, because the `IO` action
 will run forever as long as the
-program has not be manually shutdown via the corresponding variable in the `State`.
+program has not been manually shutdown via the corresponding variable in the `State`.
 Finally, we wait for the startup to finish via `waitForStartup :: Conf -> IO ()` to
-return a `IO Conf` action containing the initial config/state.
-Here, `waitForStartup`
+end with returning a `IO Conf` action containing the initial config/state.
-can simply be defined as
+Here, `waitForStartup` can simply be defined as

 ~~~~{.haskell}
 waitForStartup :: Conf -> IO ()
 waitForStartup conf = readMVar (started conf)
 ~~~~

-because of the blocking behaviour of empty `MVar`s.
+because of the blocking behaviour of empty `MVar`s and the fact that we are signalling
+the startup with a simple dummy value `()` as described earlier.

-### Startup harness and `RemoteTable`
+### Startup harness

+\label{sec:cloudhaskellstartupharness}

-If we put all this logic together we can then easily write a startup harness:
+If we put all of the startup logic
+we have discussed until now together we can easily write a
+startup harness where we simply delegate to the proper initialization
+code depending on the command line arguments:

 ~~~~{.haskell}
 myRemoteTable :: RemoteTable